Originally published May 21, 2020, updated March 21, 2022

 Industry giant Unilever, home of brands like Hellman’s and Lipton, is adopting a new business model that includes selling through B2C and B2B eCommerce.
 They’ve dedicated a team of 800 people, so you know they are serious about their eCommerce intentions.
 LEK’s estimates of growth are even more bullish.
 They put worldwide growth of eCommerce in food and beverage even higher.

 Food and beverage companies face challenges on multiple fronts.
-Shifting consumption and purchasing patterns, supply chain disruptions, and navigating ever-changing rules and regulations have made every day a new day for those tasked with managing the disruptions.
+They need to tackle the challenges with shifting consumption and purchasing patterns, the ongoing supply chain crisis, while navigating ever-changing rules and regulations.

-Shifting consumption patterns On the one hand, people are staying at home and home preparation of meals and beverages is driving off-premise sales up.
-Increased sales good.
+On the one hand, people are staying at home and home preparation of meals and beverages is driving off-premise sales up.
+And increased sales is good.
 On the other hand, these off-premise sales are low margin.
 Increased sales bad?
 Well, they are coming at the loss of historically high margin out-of-home sales.
 Even as economies begin reopening, it’s uncertain how quickly those past consumer behavior patterns will return.

-Changing consumption levels Initial sales volumes spiked based on consumer fear.
+Initial sales volumes spiked based on consumer fear.
 However, once people begin to move about, overall consumer consumption will likely be reduced by the looming economic recession.
-Even economists are having a hard time wrapping their arms around this one.
+Even economists are having a hard time wrapping their heads around this one.
 The last recession took 18 months to unfold, but this time economic change has been swift.
 The long-term impact is anybody’s guess at this point.

 What to Expect: Food and Beverage Industry Trends to Anticipate

-As 2019 rolled into 2020, only 56% of companies in the food and beverage industry had an eCommerce presence.
-Being engaged in eCommerce in the food and beverage industry well situated these companies for the demand for online sales brought on by the corona virus and ensuing lockdowns.
+As the pandemic started, only 56% of companies in the food and beverage industry had an eCommerce presence.
+Being engaged in eCommerce in the B2B food industry well situated these companies for the demand for online sales brought on by the coronavirus and ensuing lockdowns.
 But that doesn’t mean there isn’t room for additional players.
-Here’s the major trends in the industry:
+Here are the major trends in the industry:

-Growth in direct to consumer (DTC) sales Retail chains like Wal-Mart, Kroger, and Whole Foods can barely keep up with delivery service sales and InstaCart is scrambling to fill the gap.
-This makes the food and beverage market ripe for continued expansion into DTC sales.
-Done properly, DTC increases brand loyalty and sales.
+Retail chains like Wal-Mart, Kroger, and Whole Foods can barely keep up with delivery service sales and InstaCart is scrambling to fill the gap.
+This makes the B2B beverage and food market ripe for continued expansion into DTC sales.
+Done properly, DTC creates more opportunities to drive brand loyalty and sales.
 4Sisters Rice stood up an eCommerce site in only 2 weeks while continuing to support their brick and mortar retailers.
-Successful eCommerce food sales will include DTC channels in addition to B2B sales to restaurants, brick and mortar stores, and food wholesalers.
+Successful eCommerce food sales will include DTC channels in addition to B2B sales to restaurants, brick-and-mortar stores, and food wholesalers.

-Delivery logistics challenges Long haul trucking to move goods from produce growing areas like California and Florida will likely continue to be a challenge.
+Long haul trucking to move goods from produce growing areas like California and Florida will likely continue to be a challenge.
 The additional time required to clean and sanitize trucks is adding pressure to already tight schedules.
-Lack of rest areas, ability to get meals on the road, and a myriad of local delivery regulations has sidelined many truck drivers.
-The CDC issued guidelines specifically for long haul truck drivers and the DOT has eased hours of service restrictions during the state of national emergency.
-FedEx and UPS restrictions and waiver of guarantees for DTC and LTL deliveries continues to change.
+Lack of rest areas, the ability to get meals on the road, and a myriad of local delivery regulations have sidelined many truck drivers.
+The CDC issued guidelines specifically for long-haul truck drivers and the DOT has eased hours of service restrictions during the state of national emergency.
+FedEx and UPS restrictions and waiver of guarantees for DTC and LTL deliveries continue to change.

 What Food and Beverage Companies Need in a B2B eCommerce Platform

-Whether you are replatforming an existing site or just getting started in eCommerce beverage and food sales, here are key features you need in an eCommerce solution to survive and thrive a post-pandemic economy.
+Whether you are replatforming an existing site or just getting started in eCommerce beverage and food sales, here are key features your B2B food and beverage commerce platform needs to thrive in a post-pandemic economy.

-Integration.
 No man is an island and no eCommerce solution can stand on its own.
-Your platform must seamlessly integrate with your ERP, logistics, WMS, CRM, PIM, and other existing solutions.
-Data must flow freely so all systems stay in sync.
+Your B2B food commerce platform must seamlessly integrate with your ERP, logistics, WMS, CRM, PIM eCommerce, and other existing solutions.
+Data must flow freely from the order management step to delivery, so all systems stay in sync.
 In addition, permission-based dashboards break down data silos and place information at the fingertips of decision-makers when and where they need it.
-The ability to deploy in a traditional or headless architecture provides maximum flexibility in integration scenarios.
+The ability to deploy in a traditional or headless architecture, or try multichannel eCommerce provides maximum flexibility in integration scenarios.

-Scalability Today’s eCommerce solution should future-proof your business for tomorrow.
+Today’s eCommerce solution should future-proof your business for tomorrow.
+Thus, your technology strategy and eCommerce for FMCG duty should also adjust to your needs.
 As your business grows, your platform should scale with you.
 Look for solutions that can deploy on-premise, on the web, or in the cloud.
 Make sure your platform handles an endless number of SKUs and customers.

-Ecosystem and Support Just as important as the platform you choose is the ecosystem surrounding it and the support available.
-As a rule, open source solutions provide greater security and operate with a larger developer and user community.
+Just as important as the platform you choose is the ecosystem surrounding it and the support available.
+As a rule, open-source solutions provide greater security and operate with a larger developer and user community.
 Because it’s peer-reviewed, it’s more reliable.
 The availability of solutions providers and partners is just as important.
 When it comes to developing the implementation strategy and executing the plan, you’ll want partners that are familiar with the platform.
 And speaking of implementation, don’t forget to ask about APIs and plugins available to speed the time to market.

 How eCommerce Addresses Modern Market Issues in the Edibles Industry